Taist/taist_docs/guide/writing_js.rst

   In ``doWork`` we see use of ``log`` function - it's a preferred way of :doc:`Debug output </guide/debugging_and_troubleshooting>`.

 * ``entryPoint`` is used for :doc:`fine-tuning </guide/when_and_where>` of what addon parts to launch on what pages of target site.

-Here we see launch of

-So launch your addon logic from here